yiguotang/myangularjs/README.md

 myangularjs
 ===========

-the practices of stuy angular
+the practices of study angular.